ucb-art/chisel-jtag/README.md

 - `instructions`: Map[Chain, BigInt] - a Map of data registers (Chains) to the instruction code that selects them.
 - `idcode`: Option[(BigInt, BigInt)] - optional IDCODE generator.
 A value of None means to not generate a IDCODE register (and BYPASS, with an instruction code of all ones, will be selected as the initial instruction), while a value of (instruction code, idcode) generates the 32-bit IDCODE register and selects its corresponding instruction code as the initial instruction.

-All unused instruction codes will decode to BYPASS.
+All unused instruction codes will select the BYPASS register.

 ### User Data Chains
 `Chain` is the base trait for user data shift registers / scan chains. `Chain`s provide a `chainIn` and `chainOut` `ShifterIO`, consisting of the data bit into the chain and control signals (`capture` and `update`).
-The JTAG TAP controller exposes a chain output `ShifterIO` to be connected to the currently active data register `Chain`.
+The JTAG TAP controller exposes a chain output and input `ShifterIO` to be connected to the currently active data register `Chain`.
 - `capture` and `update` are high while in their corresponding JTAG states (one full TCK cycle).
 These status signals are always present in `ShifterIO` regardless of whether a chain supports capture and/or update.
+- The API design is to allow configurable concatenation of multiple chains, the details of this are still TBD.

 The current implemented `Chain`s are:
 - `JtagBypassChain()`: single stage bypass register with hard-coded zero on capture and no update.
-Users should not need to use this.
+Users should not need to instantiate this, one is automatically provided by the generator.
 - `CaptureUpdateChain(n)`: a scan chain with parallel capture (load into shifter) and update (shifter valid).
   - `n`: number of bits (or stages in the shift register)
   - `CaptureUpdateChain` provides these IOs:
     - `capture`: a `CaptureIO` bundle, consisting of the parallel input `bits` and a `capture` Bool signal (which is a status indicator only).
 The parallel input should always be valid since `capture` may be asserted at any time.
     - `update`: a `ValidIO` bundle, consisting of the parallel output `bits` and a `valid` Bool signal (which is high for only one TCK cycle, in the JTAG Update-* state).
-Note that `bits` output is only _guaranteed_ valid when `valid` is high.
-This may be fed (for example) into a (clock-crossing) FIFO or into a register which updates on `valid`.
+Note that `bits` output is _only+ guaranteed valid when `valid` is high.
+This may be fed (for example) into a (clock-crossing) FIFO or a register which updates on `valid`.

 Example usage with TAP generator invocation: